isomerpages/csc-corp/_who-we-are/Fellowships.md

 	</div>
 			<div class="fellowship-card-text"><p class="fellow-name">Lim Siong Guan</p></div>
 				<div class="fellowship-card-text"><p class="fellow-duration">SENIOR FELLOW, 2013 - Present</p></div>
-						<div class="fellowship-card-text"><div class="fellow-summary">Professor Lim Siong Guan was Group President of GIC from 2007 to 2016, Chairman of the Economic Development Board from 2006 to 2009, and Head of the Civil Service from 1999 to 2005.</div>
+						<div class="fellowship-card-text"><div class="fellow-summary">Professor Lim was Group President of GIC from 2007 to 2016, Chairman of the Economic Development Board from 2006 to 2009, and Head of the Civil Service from 1999 to 2005.</div>
 	</div>
 		<div class="fellowship-card-text card-link">
 			<a href="/fellowship-members-bios/lim-siong-guan">Read Bio</a>